AWS IoT jobs API operations - AWS IoT Core

 InvalidTopic

-The request was sent to a topic in the AWS IoT Jobs namespace that does not map to any API operation.
+The request was sent to a topic in the AWS IoT Jobs namespace that doesn't map to any API operation.

 InvalidJson

-The contents of the request could not be interpreted as valid UTF-8-encoded JSON.
+The contents of the request couldn't be interpreted as valid UTF-8-encoded JSON.

 InvalidRequest

-The contents of the request were invalid.
+The contents of the request were not valid.
 For example, this code is returned when an UpdateJobExecution request contains invalid status details.
 The message contains details about the error.

 InvalidStateTransition

-An update attempted to change the job execution to a state that is invalid because of the job execution's current state (for example, an attempt to change a request in state SUCCEEDED to state IN_PROGRESS).
+An update attempted to change the job execution to a state that is not valid because of the job execution's current state.
+For example, an attempt to change a request in state SUCCEEDED to state IN_PROGRESS.
 In this case, the body of the error message also contains the executionState field.

 ResourceNotFound

-The JobExecution specified by the request topic does not exist.
+The JobExecution specified by the request topic doesn't exist.

 VersionMismatch

-The expected version specified in the request does not match the version of the job execution in the AWS IoT Jobs service.
+The expected version specified in the request doesn't match the version of the job execution in the AWS IoT Jobs service.
 In this case, the body of the error message also contains the executionState field.

 InternalError